RenkesJanina/bootstrap-css-framework/README.md

 Project to understant working/usage of bootstrap and a large range of its features.

-It'a a restaurants web page with main page, menu card, galerie and 3 different locations of the retaurant.
+It'a a restaurants web page containing: main page, menu card, galerie and 3 different locations of the retaurant.
 For more check out the page ;)

 see in action:  https://renkesjanina.github.io/bootstrap-css-framework/.